valenzano-lab/aegis/README.md

 * stop a simulation when population has reached evolutionary equilibrium (i.e. the genetic constitution is not expected to change anymore, for details see aegis Wiki page Autostage)

 ### Installation
+Since aegis has dependencies, you might want to put the installation in an isolated Python environment with [virtualenv](https://virtualenv.pypa.io/en/stable/).
+To install just do:
 ```shell
 pip install aegis
 ```